 Real big companies do not even need to write their names into their logos – their image is so familiar that people recognise that those symbols represent them.
 Think of McDonald’s, Apple, Microsoft, Coca Cola, Nike, and so on.

 Your small growing business needs trust and recognition.
 There are critical aspects that need to be considered.
 Therefore, a well-designed logo will be an important part of it.

-What Should You Include In Your Logo Design?
+What Should You Include in Your Logo Design?

-Text super clear and readable as part of your logo.
+The text is super clear and readable as part of your logo.

 The design must be consistent.

 The communication of the logo design to your potential customers needs to be consistent with your values.
 In other words, communication with your potential customers through the logo needs to be easily guided by the design.

 Different versions of the same logo representing your brand will be used in different places to help uplevel your brand looking consistent across all platforms and media.
 Consistency is essential in this visual/textual design because it is so closely related to the brand structure you are building.

 As mentioned before, your primary logo design will be used on the website header, marketing material and business cards.
 But other versions, such as secondary logos, sub marks, brand elements and icons, will normally appear on all kinds of screens, letterheads, banners, car signages, shop signages, packaging, newspaper ads, websites, mobile ads, and list goes on as alternatives are only limited by imagination.